zhuochun/zhuochun.github.io/_posts/2013/2013-06-10-how-to-undo-in-git.markdown

 ## Unmodify a modified file

 You made some unsatisfied changes in a file and want to discard it.
-You can use `checkout --` comment:
+You can use `checkout --` command:

 {% highlight bash %}
 # discard all changes in a file (not staged)